stevenrskelton/stevenrskelton.github.io/_posts/2023-10-31-zio-migration.md

 ```

 There are limitations to inlining, for example inline def cannot be nested.
 Swapping `inline def` for `val` was a minor
-change, restructuing code to single level def depth was a more significant refactor.
+change, restructuring code to single level def depth was a more significant refactor.
 Until this was complete those
 queries used the dynamic runtime generation fallback.

 ### Akka to Pekko